 Plate Load Testing uses the weight of site machinery to exert a load on the soil by use of a hydraulic jack.
 The surface deflection (settlement) is monitored throughout the test duration (40 minutes) and graphed to provide settlement modulus values, which can then be used to provide a Bearing Capacity Assessment.
 Our Geotechnical Engineers utilise the German-built HMP Pro Digital Static Plate Load Tester to provide fast and precise results.
 To achieve the maximum load with the hydraulic jack, a minimum 5 tonne axle weight is required.

 The classification of a building site is one of the most important steps for owners and builders looking to construct their new home.
 The classification of a site is dependent on a multitude of factors, therefore it is crucial to have this undertaken by a suitably qualified person.
-Our qualified Geotechnical Engineers at Aitken Rowe Testing Laboratories Pty Ltd have been providing detailed Site Classification reports in accordance with AS 2870 in NSW, ACT and VIC for over 25 years.

 Aitken Rowe Testing Laboratories Pty Ltd is the leading provider of testing and certification of fill placement in Southern NSW.
 Using state of the art nuclear density gauges, ARTL work hand-in-hand with developers and contractors to ensure the best possible outcome for the site.
 The core components of Level 1 Fill Certification are listed below: